kwokkawai/quant-automated-trading/README.md

 # Quant Automated Trading Project

-This project is a comprehensive framework for **quantitative automated trading** using Python.
+This project is a comprehensive Python framework for **quantitative automated trading**.
 It integrates data collection, backtesting, order execution, and portfolio tracking, with a focus on automation and extensibility.
-My target is to automate ALL my investment strategy only based on the Quant Automated Trading
+The goal is to automate all investment strategies using a robust, database-driven workflow.

 ## Project Structure